 Basmati means “the fragrant one” in Sanskrit.
-The long-grain rice is grown only in India and Pakistan; so setting up a reliable supply that comes straight from the farmers makes sound commercial sense.
+The long-grain rice is grown only in India and Pakistan, so setting up a reliable, high-quality supply that comes straight from the farmers makes sound commercial sense.

-The team selected 27 farmers to produce approximately 2,500 tonnes of basmati rice each year – about 30 percent of Mars Food’s annual requirements for this type of rice in Europe.
+The commercial team of Mars Food Europe selected 27 farmers in Punjab, Pakistan to produce 1,000 tonnes of basmati rice in the first year.
 The selection process was done in partnership with Rice Partners Ltd., a venture set up to support this program by local businessman Aamer Sarfraz.
 “Mars has been the first major international buyer to engage directly with local rice farmers in Pakistan.
 We are delighted to work together in building the country’s first direct-from-farm sourcing program, and very excited about the potential impact we can have across the value chain,” says Aamer.

 Farmers will receive support and advice from a team of local agricultural experts, to ensure they comply with our quality standards.
 The team will also help farmers to minimize their use of chemicals by supplying fertilizers and pesticides that comply with strict EU food safety requirements.
 The farmers will be paid a premium over “typically” grown basmati to incentivize participation.
 Only deliveries that meet our specification will be shipped to Mars, encouraging everyone involved to make the project a success.

 “It was great to meet our basmati farmers and visit their fields,” said Estela Serrano Sanchis, Supplier Quality Assurance Technologist for Food Europe.
 “Doing it right first time is crucial to improve compliance with our tight specifications and deliver safe product to our consumers.”